paritytech/substrate-api-sidecar/README.md

 NODE_ENV=sample yarn start
 ```

 For more information on our configuration manager visit its readme [here](https://gitlab.com/chevdor/confmgr/-/raw/master/README.adoc).
-See `specs.yaml` to view the env configuration spec.
+See `Specs.ts` to view the env configuration spec.

 ### Express server